 Experience in the use of specialized equipment such as cage washers, autoclaves and animal transport vehicles.

-• Arguably the most important personality trait for an animal attendant to have happens to be customer-service skills.
-An example from a resume said this about the skill, "animal care and service workers should understand pet owners’ needs so they can provide excellent customer service" Additionally, other resumes have pointed out that animal attendants can use customer-service skills to "provided employee training sessions and guest education about the many exotic animals at the facility. "
+Customer-service skills.
+One of the key soft skills for an animal attendant to have is customer-service skills.
+You can see how this relates to what animal attendants do because "animal care and service workers should understand pet owners’ needs so they can provide excellent customer service."
+Additionally, an animal attendant resume shows how animal attendants use customer-service skills: "provided employee training sessions and guest education about the many exotic animals at the facility. "

-• Another skill that is quite popular among animal attendants is compassion.
-This skill is very critical to fulfilling every day responsibilities as is shown in this example from a animal attendant resume: "animal care and service workers must be compassionate when dealing with animals and their owners" This example from a resume shows how this skill is used: "administer medications, daily feedings, and demonstrate care and compassion toward each animal. "
+Compassion.
+Another skill that relates to the job responsibilities of animal attendants is compassion.
+This skill is critical to many everyday animal attendant duties, as "animal care and service workers must be compassionate when dealing with animals and their owners."
+This example from a resume shows how this skill is used: "administer medications, daily feedings, and demonstrate care and compassion toward each animal. "

-• A thorough review of lots of resumes revealed to us that "detail oriented" is important to completing animal attendant responsibilities.
-This resume example shows just one way animal attendants use this skill: "animal care and service workers are often responsible for maintaining records and monitoring changes in animals’ behavior."
+Detail oriented.
+A big part of what animal attendants do relies on "detail oriented."
+You can see how essential it is to animal attendant responsibilities because "animal care and service workers are often responsible for maintaining records and monitoring changes in animals’ behavior."
 Here's an example of how this skill is used from a resume that represents typical animal attendant tasks: "maintained detailed records on activities and environmental conditions in the animal rooms and support areas. "

 Animal Attendant Resume